Your Success Depends on Your Employees

 From the level required for a position to your prospective candidates

 Do you want to validate the language level required for a specific position?
-Your hiring process is complete; however, you wonder if your candidates have the necessary language skills for the job?
-Globalization has led to a metamorphosis in the labor market so that language skills can no longer be ignored.
+Your hiring process is complete; however, you wonder if your candidates have the necessary language skills for the job.
+Globalization has led to a metamorphosis in the labour market so that language skills can no longer be ignored.

 ELAM accompanies you in an assessment and audit analysis of your potential candidates.
 Our spoken and written tests ECBE (Evaluation of Competencies in Business English) and ECFA (Evaluation of Competencies in Business French) will provide you with accurate information about their language level.